 These exams provide the opportunity to create performances that have personal meaning.
 This can range from spoken word such as comedy routines, acting or prose reading, to physical theatre such as folk and traditional dance, improvisation, puppetry or mime.
 Candidates can also explore opportunities provided by recorded media, such as screening and talking about a film they have made.
 Furthermore, candidates can explore complementary performance skills such as costume-making, lighting, set and audio design.

 “The Performance Arts syllabus allows a student to create a programme of work that matches their personality.
 It allows them to express themselves, and it really suits people who enjoy a wide variety of performance skills.”

 Mollie Guilfoyle, Trinity Examiner

-    For the current, Communication Skills, Musical Theatre and Performance Arts and Speech and Drama graded and certificate

-    exam specifications, please click on the button below.
-Please note that there will be no overlap between syllabus

-    specifications, and the current exams will expire on 31 August 2020, after which only the new specifications can be

-    used.Current Drama specifications
+For the current, Communication Skills, Musical Theatre and Performance Arts and Speech and Drama graded and certificate exam specifications, please click on the button below.
+Please note that there will be an overlap between the current Performance Arts syllabus specifications, and the new 2020 edition through to 31 May 2021, after which only the new specifications can be used.Current Drama specifications

 Valid from 1 September 2020